wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - WHEP sesion: Indicates the allocated HTTP resource by the WHEP endpoint for an ongoing egress session.
 - WHEP session URL: Refers to the URL of the WHEP resource allocated by the WHEP endpoint for a specific media session.
 The WHEP player can send requests to the WHEP session using this URL to modify the session, such as ICE operations or termination.

+The {{whep-protocol-operation}} illustrates the communication flow between a WHEP player, WHEP endpoint, media server, and WHEP session.
+This flow outlines the process of setting up and tearing down an playback session using the WHEP protocol, involving negotiation, ICE for Network Address Translation (NAT) traversal, DTLS and Secure Real-time Transport Protocol (SRTP) for security, and RTP/RTCP for media transport:

+- WHEP player: Initiates the communication by sending an HTTP POST with an SDP Offer to the WHEP endpoint.
+- WHEP endpoint: Responds with a "201 Created" message containing an SDP answer.
+- WHEP player and media server: Establish an ICE and DTLS sessions for NAT traversal and secure communication.
+- RTP/RTCP Flow: Real-time Transport Protocol and Real-time Transport Control Protocol flows are established for media transmission from the media server to the WHEP player, secured by the SRTP profile.
+- WHEP player: Sends an HTTP DELETE to terminate the WHIP session.
+- WHEP session: Responds with a "200 OK" to confirm the session termination.

 # Protocol Operation

+## HTTP usage {#http-usage}

+Following {{?BCP56}} guidelines, WHEP palyers MUST NOT match error codes returned by the WHRP endpoints and resources to a specific error cause indicated in this specification.
+WHEP players MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
+WHEP endpoints and resources could convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC9457}}.

+The WHIP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
+Those HTTP resources do not have any representation defined in this specification, so the WHIP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.

+## Playback session set up

 In order to set up a streaming session, the WHEP player MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHEP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHEP endpoint MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHEP session.
+If the HTTP POST to the WHEP endpoint has a content type different than "application/sdp" or the SDP is malformed, the WHEP endpoint MUST reject the HTTP POST request with an appropiate 4XX error response.

 As the WHEP protocol only supports the playback use case with unidirectional media, the WHEP player SHOULD use "recvonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "sendonly" attributes MUST NOT be used.
 The WHEP endpoint MUST use "sendonly" attribute in the SDP answer.

-If the HTTP POST to the WHEP endpoint has a content type different than "application/sdp", the WHEP endpoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
-If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

-Following is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHEP session:
+Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHEP session:

 ~~~~~
 POST /whep/endpoint HTTP/1.1